The word dysbiosis within medicine refers to the abnormal makeup of colonic bacteria.

 “Improvement and/or stabilization of gut microbiota composition”.

-There is also extensive reference to calcium absorption, energy harvesting (weight reduction) immunity enhancement and:
+There is also an extensive reference to calcium absorption, energy harvesting (weight reduction) immunity enhancement and:

 “Improvement of intestinal barrier function, reduction of metabolic endotoxemia”